Baylor vs. BYU NCAA Football Odds, Plays and Insights | October 16, 2021

 - BYU is 3-3-0 against the spread this year.

-- The Cougars have been underdogs by 6 points or more once this season and covered the spread.
+- This year, the Cougars won ATS in their only game as an underdog of 6.5 points or more.

-- BYU's games this year have gone over the total in one out of six opportunities (16.7%).
+- BYU's games this season have hit the over one time in six opportunities (16.7%).

-- BYU is 3-2 against the spread and 5-0 overall in games when it puts up more than 17.8 points.
+- When BYU puts up more than 17.8 points, it is 3-2 against the spread and 5-0 overall.

-- In games that BYU piles up over 322.7 yards, the team is 3-3 against the spread and 5-1 overall.
+- BYU is 3-3 against the spread and 5-1 overall when the team picks up more than 322.7 yards.

-- The Cougars have six giveaways this season, while the Bears have 10 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.